-American composer John Craton has composed a total of six operas to date, ranging from the grand-scale Inanna to small chamber operas such as The Reconciliation and the children’s opera Vasya Whitefeet that are suitable for intimate settings.
-Craton’s music has been performed by artists and ensembles throughout the United States and Europe and has been compared to the works of Holst and Vaughan Williams in texture and tonality.
+American composer John Craton has composed a total of seven operas to date, ranging from the grand-scale Inanna to small chamber operas such as The Reconciliation, the children’s opera Vasya Whitefeet, and the humorous 60-second opera Defiance.
+Craton’s music has been performed by artists and ensembles throughout the United States, Europe, and Japan and has been compared to the works of Holst and Vaughan Williams in texture and tonality.
 Both cerebral and emotionally accessible, his dramatic works reveal his ability to capture all aspects of the human condition and display tragedy and triumph, dolefulness and frivolity in equal degrees.
-Comfortably at home in comedy and tragedy, Craton’s six operas offer something for every audience and venue.
+Comfortably at home in comedy and tragedy, Craton’s seven operas offer something for every audience and venue.
 Below are brief descriptions of each work.
-More detailed information, including Scorch previews of the scores, can be accessed by clicking on the “Details” button for each title.
-The operas are presented below from the largest to smallest in production size.
+More detailed information can be accessed by clicking on the “Details” button for each title.

 More About the Composer